 There are two option when eating food from the food flask.
 You can either eat straight from the flask which I found easier to do when adding items such as left over chilli and wedges for example, or you can use the cup provided.
 This is probably easier to use when having soup.

 Both items from Thermos have made my work day so much easier and it’s allowed me to not have to think so much about what I am taking to work and how I might prepare it when I’m there.
 I can see so much potential for both items to be used almost daily in the future.
+Having our National Trust Membership also means we’re out and about whatever the weather, so my flask comes in very handy on Winter walks, and also saves a lot of money.

 The food flask retails for £19.99 from Argos, Debenhams, John Lewis and Thermos online, and the travel tumbler retails for £35 from The tumbler is a bargain currently from Amazon and Thermos online.
 Both items come with a 50 year guarantee.
 The tumbler is a bargain currently from Amazon.